-Subsection (56)(c) extends the Act's coverage to voluntary remediation projects that are undertaken with approval and supervision by a governmental body under state law.
+Subsection (6)(c) extends the Act's coverage to voluntary remediation projects that are undertaken under state law.
 Environmental covenants that are part of voluntary remediation projects may serve both the goal of environmental protection and the goal of facilitating reuse of the real property.
-However, supervision approval of these projects by a governmental body or other authorized party is essential to insure ensures that the project serves these goals.
-This Act is intended to apply only to environmental covenants that are part of such publicly supervised remediation projects.
+However, approval of these projects by a governmental body or other authorized party ensures that the project serves these goals.
+This Act requires that covenants undertaken as part of a voluntary clean-up program must be signed by the agency in order to be effective.